-Student Questions Is there an advantage to using odd parity rather than even parity checks?
-No. Why do we use parity check if half of the errors cannot be detected?
+- Is there an advantage to using odd parity rather than even parity checks?
+No. - ☐ Why do we use parity check if half of the errors cannot be detected?
 Why do not just use checksum instead?

 Each byte of memory uses parity.
-Can't do checksum for each byte.
-Both odd and even parity can detect odd-bit errors but not even-bit ones.
-Yes Is the only difference in how they add their 9th bit?
-Yes So, do we use odd and even at the same time?
-No

-Can you explain even parity vs. odd? when do we use each one?
-Both do the same thing.

-Do we have two nine-bit sequences here?
-According to the number of 1s in one sequence, 1 or 0 is filled in another one sequence.
+I can't do checksum for each byte.

+- ☐ Both odd and even parity can detect odd-bit errors but not even-bit ones.
+Yes - ☐ Is the only difference in how they add their 9th bit?
+Yes - ☐ So, do we use odd and even at the same time?
+No - ☐ Can you explain even parity vs. odd?
+When do we use each one?
+Both do the same thing. - ☐ Do we have two nine-bit sequences here?
+According to the number of 1s in one sequence, 1 or 0 is filled in another.
 Is this true?

-No.

-Can you explain odd parity for 2 bit error vs 1 bit parity for detection for all odd number of bit errors.
+No. - ☐ Can you explain odd parity for 2-bit errors vs. 1-bit parity for detection for all odd numbers of bit errors?